jafri101/jafrilabs/README.md

 An AI-powered career platform focused on trusted job discovery, resume intelligence, and application management.

 ### 🧊 2D → 3D Web Converter
-A tool for turning standard websites into interactive 3D experiences.
+A one-click system for turning standard websites into interactive 3D experiences.

 ---